Where to stay in Luxembourg: The Best Hotels in Luxembourg According to a Local

 Practical Information about Luxembourg

-Best tours and activities in Luxembourg with Viator
+Best tours and activities in Luxembourg with Viator.com.

 ⚘ Get a travel guide in order to prepare your trip.
-I recommend Lonely Planet Luxembourg Guide (get -10% off with code “PAULINA10”)
+I recommend the Lonely Planet Luxembourg Guide (get a 10% discount with the code “PAULINA10”).

 What to do in Luxembourg?

 That’s usually the first question I get when I tell people that I am from Luxembourg.
 It’s usually followed by “Oh, so there is more than only one town in Luxembourg?!” or “So, you are German, right?”